2023 Solar Incentives Guide for Burlington, IA - Tax Credits & Rebates

 EcoWatch's Burlington, IA Solar Incentives FAQs

-Your best bet is to talk to the company that installed your solar system — or call a local Burlington solar installer — to learn about which incentives you may qualify for.
+An excellent idea would be to talk to someone from the company that installed your solar panels – or call a local Burlington solar installer — to better understand which incentives you might qualify for.
 If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 What are some environmental benefits of adding solar panels to my home?

-You can reduce your carbon footprint by 500 pounds of CO2 annually by switching to solar panels.
+You can lower your carbon footprint by 500 pounds of CO2 a year when you switch to solar panels.
 This adds up to around 13,000 pounds over 20 years.
-Solar is also a renewable energy source, meaning that making the switch lessens the drain on our planet's resources.
+Solar is also a renewable energy source, which means that switching your home over reduces the drain on our planet's resources.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.